elastio/bon/website/docs/guide/overview.md

 ## Builder for an associated method

 You can also generate a builder for associated methods.
+For this to work you need to add `#[bon]` macro on top of the `impl` block additionally.

 **Example:**